pchemguy/SQLiteC-for-VBA/SQLiteADO-Core-Structure.md

 permalink: /sqliteado/structure
 ---

-### SQLiteADO functional structure

-SQLiteADO includes a basic wrapper around the ADODB library.
-SQLiteADO classes can be grouped into several sets based on their functionality.
+SQLiteADO includes a basic wrapper around the ADODB library, and its classes can be grouped into several sets based on their functionality.

 #### Database connectivity: *LiteADO* and *LiteMan*